Statistics

 Define the Question and the Unknown Parameter

-Before any mathematics, articulate precisely what you want to estimate.
-Is it a proportion?
-A mean?
-A regression coefficient?
-A model’s predictive accuracy?
-The parameter definition determines every subsequent choice — the likelihood function, the prior, and the interpretation of the posterior.
-Vague questions produce uninterpretable analyses.
+Articulate precisely what you want to estimate — a proportion, a mean, a regression coefficient, a model’s predictive accuracy.
+The parameter definition determines every subsequent choice: the likelihood, the prior, and the interpretation of the posterior.

 2